andre-the-giant/astroblog/src/pages/posts/shtf-call-the-e-team-incident-response-process.md

 ## Before anything breaks

 If you wait for an incident to define how your team handles incidents, it will already be too late.
-One of the most important things an engineering manager can do is make sure the team is prepared before there’s anything to respond to.
+One of the most important things an engineering manager can do is make sure the team is prepared before there's anything to respond to.

 This starts with the basics: is there a clear incident response process in your department?
-There surely do, but does the team know who’s on call, how to escalate, and what tools they’ll be using?
+There surely do, but does the team know who's on call, how to escalate, and what tools they'll be using?
 Are incident channels and alerting well defined?

 Also, think about your bug triage process.
 This is often the moment when teams hesitate if this a bug, or if this an incident.
 You need **clear criteria** that help engineers make the call quickly and confidently. **If escalation feels ambiguous, it will slow down response time** or cause things to stay quiet when they shouldn't.